Ready to grow

-PER requires a minimum of 5 employees to enroll in our services.
-Looking to grow?
-Call us to discuss.
+PER requires a minimum of five employees to enroll in our services.

 A PEO may sponsor employee benefit plans for its worksite employees.
 Benefits may be mandated by law, such as workers’ compensation and unemployment benefits.
-Or they may be voluntary benefits that will help attract and retain quality employees, such as health, life, dental and disability insurance.
+They could also be voluntary benefits that will help attract and retain quality employees, such as health, life, dental, and disability insurance.
 PEOs as employers may sponsor or acquire programs for their employees.
 PEOs are consumers of insurance and procure these benefits from licensed insurance agents and authorized insurers.